DCWizard/TrackView/README.md

 - Removed the 128MB limitation.

-- Didn't put the contols on the left pane. for customizing the interface.
+- Didn't put the controls on the left pane. for customizing the interface.

 - I have a different aspiration with this interface.